 In a multi-phase converter, multiple converters are connected in parallel and are switched on at different times.
-This reduces output current from the individual converters and increases the apparent ripple frequency.
+This reduces output current from the individual converters and increases the ripple frequency.
 Because several converters are connected in parallel, output current can ramp up or down faster than a single converter (with the same value output inductor) and heat is spread among multiple components.

-The NCP5316 controller uses six-phase, fixed-frequency, Enhanced V^2 architecture to measure and control currents in individual phases.
-In six-phase mode, each phase is delayed 60° from the previous phase.
+The NCP5314 controller uses four-phase, fixed-frequency, Enhanced V architecture to measure and control currents in individual phases.
+In four phase mode, each phase is delayed 90° from the previous phase (120° in three-phase mode).
 Normally, GATEx transitions to a high voltage at the beginning of each oscillator cycle.
-Inductor current ramps up until the combination of the current sense signal, the internal ramp and the output voltage ripple trip the PWM comparator and bring GATEx low.
+Inductor current ramps up until the combination of the amplified current sense signal, the internal ramp and the output voltage ripple trip the PWM comparator and bring GATEx low.
 Once GATEx goes low, it will remain low until the beginning of the next oscillator cycle.
-While GATEx is high, the Enhanced V^2 loop will respond to line and load variations.
+While GATEx is high, the Enhanced V loop will respond to line and load variations.
 On the other hand, once GATEx is low, the loop cannot respond until the beginning of the next PWM cycle.
-Therefore, constant frequency Enhanced V^2 will typically respond to disturbances within the off-time of the converter.
+Therefore, constant frequency Enhanced V will typically respond to disturbances within the off-time of the converter.